B. Chandrakala: Career

 B Chandarakala is serving as an IAS officer from the year 2008.
 She implemented all the government schemes like social welfare, tree plantation, animal husbandry, environment and panchayat related welfare schemes.
 She has been transferred to various places even though, her hard work and ability established her success in new dimensions at every place.
 She worked as an SDM and CDO in Allahabad from the year 2009 to 2012.
 She is an internet phenomenon and a very active member of social networking.
 During an inspection of road construction work, she scolded the authorities for their negligences in the public place.
 The video of her shouting at the officials and contractors, for inferior workmanship in UP about the damage in newly laid roads, has gone viral and her thought mirrored the voice of millions of people across India.

-In 2012, she was appointed as the District magistrate of Hamirpur and transferred to Mathura on 8 June 2014.
-Therefore, she became the 2nd female District magistrate of Mathura.
-In 2015, she was appointed as the District magistrate of Bulandshahr, and transferred to Bijnor as a District magistrate.
-While serving as the District magistrate of Bijnor, she was criticized for the reopening of a slaughter house in Sahaspur, Bijnor.
-On 15 September 2016, she was appointed as the District Magistrate of Meerut.
+In 2012, she was appointed as the district magistrate of Hamirpur and transferred to Mathura on 8 June 2014.
+Therefore, she became the second female district magistrate of Mathura.
+In 2015, she was appointed as district magistrate of Bulandshahr, and transferred to Bijnor as a district magistrate.
+While serving as the district magistrate of Bijnor, she was criticized for the reopening of a slaughter house in Sahaspur, Bijnor.
+On 15 September 2016, she was appointed as the district magistrate of Meerut.

-After this incident, She also worked as District magistrate for the public welfare and being picked up by the NDA government as director of Swachch Bharat Mission under the Ministry of Drinking Water and Sanitation in 2017.
+After this incident, she also worked as district magistrate for the public welfare and being picked up by the NDA government as director of Swachch Bharat Mission under the Ministry of Drinking Water and Sanitation in 2017.
 She has instructed her officers to settle all the grievances immediately.
 Under Swachh Bharat Mission, she has constructed nearly 20 thousand toilets in 242 villages.
-Considering her good work, she was transferred under the Swatch Bharat Mission to the Ministry of Drinking Water and Sanitation on the post of Deputy Secretary.
+Considering her good work, she was transferred under the Swatch Bharat Mission to the Ministry of Drinking Water and Sanitation on the post of deputy secretary.

 In January 2019, she came under the CBI scanner for allegedly bypassing rules while granting sand mining licences during her tenure as District Magistrate of Hamirpur during the Samajwadi Party government in 2012.